microsoft/azure-pipelines-tasks/Tasks/AzureCLIV2/Readme.md

 This task supports running [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/overview) commands on Cross platform agents running Windows, Linux or Mac.

 ### What's new in Version 2.0
-- Supports the PowerShell scripts.
+- Supports the PowerShell and PowerShell Core script.
-- Works with Xplat agents  (Windows, Linux or OSX)
+- PowerShell Core script works with Xplat agents  (Windows, Linux or OSX), make sure the agent has PowerShell version 6 or more.
-- For working with [Azure CLI 1.0](https://docs.microsoft.com/en-us/azure/cli-install-nodejs) which is node based, switch to task version 0.0
-- Limitations:
-	- No support for Classic subscriptions.
-AZ CLI 2.0 supports only Azure Resource Manager (ARM) subscriptions
+- Powershell script works only with Windows agent, make sure the agent has PowerShell version 5 or below.

 ## Contact Information
 Please report a problem at [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html) if you are facing problems in making this task work.
 You can also share feedback about the task like, what more functionality should be added to the task, what other tasks you would like to have, at the same place.